Lihle830/BTV-Subscriber-Base-Analysis/README.md

 To give BrightTV’s CVM team useful insights that help grow subscriptions by improving engagement, offering targeted content, and attracting new customers.

 # Objectives
-Analyze user and viewing patterns o	Look at how viewers are spread by age, gender, and province. o	Identify which days and channels have high or low viewing.
+Analyze user and viewing patterns. o	Look at how viewers are spread by age, gender, and province. o	Identify which days and channels have high or low viewing.
 Understand what affects viewing